 God wants intimacy.
 He wants us to be united with Him.
 He wants a sharing of our nature.
 It started necessarily with Jesus taking our nature.
-It didn't have a zipper - the human suit that Jesus put on.
+It didn't have a zipper - the human suit that Jesus had.
 He didn't unzip the human suit when the mission was complete.
 He became fully human, and He is fully divine - 2 natures.
+One person - two natures.

-During the Mass, in the Liturgy of the Eucharist, as the priest is preparing the chalice, the priest or deacon will add a drop or two of water to the wine - a prayer is said very quietly by the priest:
+[slide] During the Mass, in the Liturgy of the Eucharist, as the priest is preparing the chalice, the priest or deacon will add a drop or two of water to the wine - a prayer is said very quietly by the priest:

-"By the mixing of this water and wine, may we share in the divinity of Christ, as He humbled Himself to share in our humanity"
+"By the mixing of this water and wine, may we share in the divinity of Christ, as He humbled Himself to share in our humanity."
+It is a symbol of the mixing of the two natures of Christ.

 We will partake of the Divine nature.
 If heaven is our goal and we attain it, our end is not just to hang out with God for all eternity.
 It is to be completely one with Him; as intimately as Jesus is one of us.
 He comes to tell us to follow that path to attain unity.
-That is the fullness of the Good News.
+This is the fullness of the Good News.